elberthcorniell/telegram-motivational-bot/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Tic-tac-toe
+# Telegram Motivational Bot

-The classic tic-tac-toe game to be played in your terminal.
+A Telegram bot to send motivational quotes everyday or whenever you need one

 ## About the Project

-This project implements the tic-tac-toe game using object-oriented Ruby.
+This project implements Telegram bot using Ruby and the help of some gems like:

+- telegram-bot-ruby
+- json
+- net-http-persistent

 ## Built With